ShairMir/cms_project/README.md

 # cms_project

-Creating a CMS using PHP, MySQL and Bootstrap template.
+Creating a CMS using Procedural PHP, MySQL and Bootstrap template.

 Udemy Course Used: